1983 World Endurance Championship

 The 1983 World Endurance Championship was the 31st season of FIA World Sportscar Championship auto racing series.
 It featured the two world championships and two cups for drivers and manufacturers which was contested by Group C Sports Cars, Group C Junior Sports Cars and Group B GT Cars in a seven race events which ran from 10 April to 10 December 1983.
 The World Endurance Championship for Drivers was won by Jacky Ickx while the World Endurance Championship for Manufacturers was won by Porsche.
-The Group C Junior Cup was won by Ginnini Alba and the Grand Touring Cup by Porsche.
+The Group C Junior Cup was won by Giannini Alba and the Grand Touring Cup by Porsche.

 The world championship was held in conjunction with the 1983 European Endurance Championship, sharing five races events in Europe before the series departed internationally.
 As such, many drivers and teams competed in both championships.

 Schedule

 All events covered a distance of 1000 km with exception of the 24 Hours of Le Mans.
 The first five events were shared with the European Endurance Championship.
 The Monza round was shared with the Italian Championship Group 6, although their race lasted only 14 laps and the cars did not complete the full endurance race distance.